First Battle of Murfreesboro: Aftermath

 The Confederates destroyed much of the Union supplies and tore up railroad track in the area, but the main result of the raid was the diversion of Union forces from a drive on Chattanooga.
 This raid, along with Morgan's raid into Kentucky, made possible Bragg's concentration of forces at Chattanooga and his early September invasion of Kentucky.
 The next action at Murfreesboro was the more prominent Battle of Stones River (known as the Battle of Murfreesboro in the South), fought December 31, 1862, to January 2, 1863.
+The 3rd Minnesota would later be recalled to its home state in the Dakota War of 1862 where it took part in the victory at Wood Lake.
+The 9th Michigan and 7th Pennsylvania Cavalry would also soon be reorganized and fight at Stones River.